GabrielBrandao1618/GabrielBrandao1618/README.md

 #### ✨A few fun facts about me:

-* I code in Java, Kotlin, Golang, Typescript, Rust, Python, C# and a little bit of c, c++ and Elixir
+* I code in Java, Kotlin, Golang, Typescript, Rust, Python, C#, Elixir and a little bit of c
 * I have my own programming language (refer to Dashlang)
 * I love to learn new things